-Try these tips to minimize the negative impacts and make the move as smooth as possible.
+Try these tips to minimize the negative impacts and make moving house as smooth as possible.

 Discuss the Move

-Doesn’t matter how young your child is, the best way to prepare them for the big change is to keep them in the loop.
+It doesn’t matter how young your child is; the best way to prepare them for the big change is to keep them in the loop.
 Talk to them about the move as soon as possible.
 Explain the reasons why the move is necessary for the family.

 Focus on the Good

 Communicating openly and honestly about your own feelings about the move will help your children deal with their emotions.
-Let them know that you too are a little sad about leaving your friends but excited about making new ones at the same time.
+Let them know that you, too, are a little sad about leaving your friends but excited about making new ones simultaneously.

 Highlight the positive aspects of the move, such as warmer climate, a bigger playground, or more extracurricular activities in their new school.